hazelcast/hazelcast/hazelcast-documentation/src/ContinuousQueryCache.md

 ### Features of Continuous Query Cache

-1. Enable/disable initial query run on the existing `IMap` data during construction of continuous query cache according to the supplied predicate via `QueryCacheConfig#setPopulate`.
+1. You can enable/disable the initial query run on the existing `IMap` data during construction of the continuous query cache, according to the supplied predicate via `QueryCacheConfig#setPopulate`.
-2. Indexable and queryable.
+2. Continuous query cache is indexable and queryable.
-3. Evictable.
+3. Continuous query cache is evictable.
 Note that continuous query cache has a default maximum capacity of 10000.
-If you need a not evictable one, you should configure the eviction via `QueryCacheConfig#setEvictionConfig`.
+If you need a non-evictable cache, you should configure the eviction via `QueryCacheConfig#setEvictionConfig`.
-4. Listenable via `QueryCache#addEntryListener`.
+4. Continuous query cache is listenable via `QueryCache#addEntryListener`.
-5. Events on `IMap` are guaranteed to be reflected to this cache in the happening order.
-Note that this happening order is a partition order so you can only expect ordered events from the same partition.
-Any loss of event can be listened via `EventLostListener` and it can be recoverable with `QueryCache#tryRecover` method.
+5. Events on `IMap` are guaranteed to be reflected in this cache in order in which the events happen.
+Note that this happening order is a partition order, so you can only expect ordered events from the same partition.
+You can listen to loss of events via `EventLostListener` and events can be recoverable with the `QueryCache#tryRecover` method.
 If your buffer size on the node side is big enough, you can recover from a possible event loss scenario.
-At the moment, setting the size of `QueryCacheConfig#setBufferSize` is the only option for recovery because the events which feed continuous query cache have no backups.
+Currently, setting the size of `QueryCacheConfig#setBufferSize` is the only option for recovery because the events which feed continuous query cache have no backups.
-Below snippet can be used for recovery case.
+You can use the example below for a recovery case.

     ```java